Jumee-LDN/wdi-project-four/README.md

 The project is on its first stage and will be continued as my side project.

 ## Visuals
+Home and Index

 ![image width="150"](./src/assets/readmes/start.gif)

+Project Show

 ![image width="150"](./src/assets/readmes/login.gif)

+Profile, Comment and Support

 ![image width="150"](./src/assets/readmes/profile.gif)